neutralvibes/kerberautopi/README.md

 ### Preparing basic system

-Download and write lite version of pi image to sd card.
+Download and write a lite version of pi OS image to SD card.

-Add `wpa_supplicant.conf` on boot partition updated with the appropriate information.
+Add `wpa_supplicant.conf` file on the boot partition updated with the appropriate information.

 ```nano
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev